 So what is digital gardening?

-I’ve had heard the term before, along with all the adjacent vocabulary— second brains, evergreen notes, Zettelkasten, Obsidian vaults.
+I had heard the term before, along with all the adjacent vocabulary— second brains, evergreen notes, Zettelkasten.
 When I first learned about it year ago, it sounded like something I’d do locally as private notes for my own reference.
 But my recent interest in it lead me to realize that digital gardens are meant to be public.
 They’re the garage door, wide open, with all your unfinished projects on display.
 And before I knew it, I had set out to build this website, called it “Huy’s Digital Garden” before even seeing what kind of technical knowledge goes into implementing one.

-I draft this post as part of the research in what a digital garden really is.
+I draft this blog post as part of the research in what a digital garden really is.
 If you’re reading this, it means I did it.

 What is a Digital Garden?

 A digital garden is a collection of ideas organized by contextual relationships and associative links.
-If you've ever kept or read a blog, you’d know posts are sorted by date, newest posts first, and older posts sink to the bottom.
+If you've ever kept or read a blog, you’d know posts are sorted by date, newest posts first, while older posts sink to the bottom.
 Digital gardens on the other hand don’t have a strict structure to how posts are organized, as long as they link together through context or shared concepts.
 You enter the garden through one idea and wander into another, following threads instead of a timeline.
-The trick behind this is bi-directional links— when note A links to note B, note B automatically links back.
+The trick behind this are bi-directional links— when note A links to note B, note B automatically links back.
 Your writing turns into a web instead of a feed.

 This means you have to be honest about what's done and what isn't.
 Good gardeners signal this somehow, either by a status tag or a confidence rating.
 The point is transparency: don't pretend your shower thoughts are peer-reviewed research.